- Reviewed: 19 March 2020, 14:05 NZDT

 General travel advice

-New Zealanders travelling or living in Guinea-Bissau should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.
+Modern medical facilities are limited, so we advise New Zealanders travelling or living in Guinea-Bissau to have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.

 New Zealanders in Guinea-Bissau are strongly advised to register their details with the Ministry of Foreign Affairs and Trade.